Editor’s note: last update 5/24/2021

 Color Check.
 Generally, one starts the color selection process with a chip.
 Look for colors that most appeal to you and pick a favorite or two.
 Then choose a lighter and a darker version of each.
 Colors look brighter on the walls than they do on a tiny chip.

-Test drive.
-If you are going to test your color(s) directly on the wall, make sure to paint big samples on your walls.
+Another test drive.
+If you prefer to test your color(s) directly on the wall, make sure to paint big samples on your walls.
 You want to see the color in real life scale.

 Not done yet.
 You would think that armed with a little guidance and knowledge, your choices will no doubt be perfect and perfectly beautiful.